 Joseph Gannon BSc RPSGT, Chief Sleep Physiologist

-Joseph Gannon began his career after graduating with a degree in Human Biology BSc Hons from Oxford Brookes University.
-His first step was in pharmaceutical research at Hammersmith Medicine Research.
-Here Joseph was part of team testing new pharmaceutical agents in man for the first time.
-His role was focussed in interpreting the pharmacokinetic and pharmacodynamic impact medications have upon sleep architecture.
+Beginning his career after graduating with a degree in Human Biology BSc Hons from Oxford Brookes University.
+His first step was in pharmaceutical research at Hammersmith Medicines Research.
+Here Joseph was part of team testing new new medicines in man for the first time.
+His role was focused in interpreting the impact medications have upon sleep architecture.

 After some time Joseph moved to Guys and St Thomas’ Sleep Disorders Clinic, the largest sleep unit in Europe.
 While in post Joseph was part of the team operating and interpreting overnight sleep studies with a focus on sleep disordered breathing, particularly snoring and Sleep Apnoea.

-His next step was to world renowned Great Ormond Street Hospital for Sick Children as a senior member of the Sleep Department team.
-He focussed on the teaching and training of junior members of the department all the way through to junior doctors on their departmental placements.
+Another career step was to world renowned Great Ormond Street Hospital for Sick Children as a senior member of the Sleep Department team.
+In addition to teaching and training of junior members of the department, including junior doctors Joseph researched the complications of snoring and Sleep Apnoea in children.
 In this role Joseph used his knowledge to study for his accreditation with the Board of Registered Polysomnographic Technologist.
 After some years in a paediatric setting Joseph made a move back to an adult sleep service.

 Joseph then moved onto another senior position at University Hospital of South Manchester Sleep Clinic.
 Joseph used his many years of experience to help lecture new students at Manchester Metropolitan University undertaking the Modernising Scientific Careers NHS Programme.
 Clinical work undertaken included the diagnosis and management of all aspects of sleep disordered breathing including snoring and Sleep Apnoea.
 Joseph is also a Member of the Royal Society of Medicine and British Sleep Society.